History of slavery in Texas: Mexican Texas

 By the 1800s, most enslaved people in Texas had been brought by slaveholders from the United States.
 A small number of enslaved were imported illegally from the West Indies or Africa.
 In the 1830s, the British consul estimated that approximately 500 enslaved people had been illegally imported into Texas.
 By 1836, there were approximately 5,000 enslaved people in Texas.

 Exportation in the slave-owning areas of the state surpassed that of the non-slave-owning areas.
 A survey of Texas in 1834 found that the department of Bexar, which was mostly made up of Tejanos, had exported no goods.
 The Brazos department, including Austin's colonies and those of Green DeWitt, had exported 600,000 pesos worth of goods, including 5,000 bales of cotton.
 The department of Texas, which included the eastern settlements, expected to export 2,000 bales of cotton and 5,000 head of cattle.

 The abolition of slavery created tensions between the Mexican government and slave-holding settlers from the United States.
 These tensions came to a head in the Anahuac Disturbances.
-In August 1831, Juan Davis Bradburn, the military commander of the custom station on Upper Galveston Bay, gave asylum to two men who had escaped from slavery in Louisiana.
+In August 1831, Juan Davis Bradburn, the military commander of the customs station on Upper Galveston Bay, gave asylum to two men who had escaped from slavery in Louisiana.
 The slaveholder hired William Barret Travis, a local lawyer, in an attempt to retrieve the men.
 When Bradburn arrested Travis on suspicion of plotting an insurrection, settlers rebelled.
 The disturbances were resolved through a combination of arms and political maneuvering.
 One result was the Turtle Bayou Resolutions, which were an explanation of the grievances that had led to the disturbances.
 One of the resolutions challenged Bradburn for "advising and procuring servants to quit the service of their masters, and offering them protection; causing them to labor for his benefits, and refusing to compensate them for the same."